Emerging Leaders Forum

 The IPSC Emerging Leaders Forum is an 8-session, cohort-based professional program designed for the next generation of strategic thinkers.

-Regional strategy from within the Indo-Pacific — prioritising the perspectives of ASEAN, India, Australia, and the Pacific Islands.
+Regional strategy from within the Indo-Pacific — prioritising the perspectives of ASEAN, Japan, Korea, India, Australia, and the Pacific Islands.

 Real Policy Outputs